Fugees

-At their peak, the Fugees collaborated with various artists, appearing on Simply Red's "Angel", and releasing "Rumble in the Jungle", which featured Busta Rhymes, A Tribe Called Quest and John Forté, both of which reached the top five on the UK Singles Chart.
-They also collaborated with Bounty Killer on the rap opera single "Hip-Hopera".
-In 1997, they performed what was the largest staged concert in Haitian history, becoming one of the country's most significant musical events.
-However, internal conflicts led to their disbandment later that year, with each member pursuing solo careers.
-They have reunited periodically, including for tours and live performances, such as their appearance in Dave Chappelle's Block Party (2005).
+Fugees collaborated with artists such as Simply Red on "Angel" and Busta Rhymes, A Tribe Called Quest, and John Forté on "Rumble in the Jungle", both of which reached the top five on the UK Singles Chart.
+They also formed the Refugee Camp All-Stars collective and subsequently staged the largest concert in Haitian history.
+The group disbanded shortly afterwards to pursue solo careers, with Jean's The Carnival (1997) featuring extensive contributions from all three members.
+They have periodically reunited for live performances, including Dave Chappelle's Block Party (2005).